 Guys, sometimes there are just some places in the world so gorgeous that they deserve an entire post of pictures.

-Like, sure, I can blather on about this or that and I will tell you loads of interesting stuff about the French Alps in this post, but sometimes a picture says 1,000 words and it’s okay if we let it.
+Like, sure, I can blather on about this or that and I will tell you loads of interesting stuff about things to do in the French Alps in this post, but sometimes a picture says 1,000 words and it’s okay if we let it.

 My first trip to the French Alps was in 2015, on my first ski vacation.